It’s after 8:15 PM, and I break with convention.

-Here’s the thing it’s a little after 8:15PM and I am breaking with convention.
-I’ve been posting articles for One Woman’s View and I have converted my beloved to the charms of twitter, facebook and linkedin.
+I’ve been posting articles for One Woman’s View, and I have converted my beloved to the charms of Twitter, Facebook and LinkedIn.

-Its been a gradual process updating my husband with the ingenues of social media and I’m getting use to the tongue in cheek comments like “when’s the next big deal going to happen” to the sarcasm of “don’t you have anything better to do”, all you seem to do is tweet, my personal favourite, connect on linkedin or “like” on facebook.
+Its been a gradual process updating my husband with the ingenues of social media and I’m used to the tongue in cheek comments like “when’s the next big deal going to happen” to the sarcasm of “don’t you have anything better to do”, all you seem to do is tweet, my personal favourite, connect on LinkedIn or “like” on Facebook.

-Online marketing and social media can be bewildering especially when you start out on the quest for “likes”, “links” and “connections” but it becomes so compelling and addictive, enough to make you want to run screaming out of the office shouting hey, what’s wrong with the old way of doing business.
+Online marketing and social media are bewildering especially when you start on the quest for “likes”, “links” and “connections” but it is compelling and is highly addictive.

-The quest for online presence is instant and beguiling, social media beckons you in with articles of interest and ambiguity, frivolous and misleading headlines designed to reel you in, it piques your curiosity, intrigue and desire.
+Social media beckons with her articles of interest and ambiguity, frivolous and misleading headlines designed to reel you in.

-You don’t need a good thriller to read, it’s all there on social media.
+You don’t need a good book to read, you can find it on social media.

 Which brings me back to my enduring love affair with my best friend beginning with a small “i”.

-You see I find myself reaching for it as soon as I open my eyes in the morning, its the last thing I say good night to and it never answers back.
-When bouts of insomnia strike I find myself at it again at 3am in the morning.
+You see, I find myself reaching for it as soon as I open my eyes in the morning.

-I sneak to the W.C. with my ‘i’ friend instead of a magazine, or it can be found in the kitchen craftily hidden behind my recipe book as I pretend to read whilst really checking to see what’s going on in the my socialable world.
+I sneak to the bathroom with my ‘i’ friend instead of a magazine; it can be found in the kitchen craftily hidden behind my recipe book as I pretend to read whilst really checking in to see what’s going on in my online world.

-I’m bitten by the SM bug, that’s SOCIAL MEDIA by the way not some other well known acronym!
+I’ve got it bad; I’m bitten by the SM bug, that’s SOCIAL MEDIA by the way, not some other well-known acronym!

-Recently on my own facebook page I updated my status as follows ‘you can turn off your ipad but you can’t switch off your husband’.
+Recently on my Facebook page, I updated my status as follows ‘you can turn off your iPad, but you can’t switch off your husband’.

-So true.
-But until such times as Mssrs Cook and others invent an on/off switch for husbands’ my ipad is staying well and truly on!
+But until such times as the current CEO of Apple and others invent an on/off switch for husbands’ my iPad is staying well and truly on!